Ajany47/Netflix_Project/README.md

-# A Netflix Movies and TV Shows Data Analysis using SQL.
+# Netflix Movies and TV Shows Data Analysis using SQL.